California governor approves $1 billion in emergency coronavirus funds

-LOS ANGELES, March 17 (Reuters) - California’s governor on Tuesday authorized the use of about $1 billion in emergency funds to help the state’s people deal with the coronavirus outbreak.
+LOS ANGELES (Reuters) - California’s governor on Tuesday authorized the use of about $1 billion in emergency funds to help the state’s people deal with the coronavirus outbreak.

 Governor Gavin Newsom, a Democrat, said the money would be used to increase hospital capacity, provide services to Californians isolating or quarantined at home and provide shelter for the homeless.